carterAnt03/GarnetSky-deploy/README.md

 # GarnetSky ☁️

-This project is our starting point for the **CSCE Capstone** course.
+This project is our starting point for the CSCE Capstone course.
 It’s a simple React + Vite app used to practice GitHub workflows, collaboration, and source control milestones.
+Using Node + npm cmds.

 Our team is using this repo to demonstrate:
 - proper Git commits with verified emails,